rtulke/proxyreaper/README.md

 #### 3. Performance issues

+- Enable asynchronous processing with `--async`
-- Reduce the number of concurrent connections if your system has limited resources
+- Increase the number of concurrent connections with `-c`
 - Use the debug mode to identify bottlenecks
-- Consider using smaller proxy lists for testing
+- Consider using smaller batch sizes for large proxy lists

 ## Examples